 Quarterly

-Even the best-laid plans aren’t useful if they are out of date.
-All cybersecurity documentation (including incident response plans and business continuity plans) should be reviewed quarterly.
-This should ideally be completed right before your bi-annual employee cybersecurity training so that your employees can be made aware of changes and updates almost as soon as they happen.
+This can be timed to be completed right before your bi-annual employee cybersecurity training so that your employees can be made aware of changes and updates almost as soon as they happen.

 Monthly